paulmowat/paulmowat.github.io/data/blog/my-thoughts-on-working-from-home.md

 As someone who happily spends hours coding, I found my productivity levels increased drastically due to fewer interruptions and background office noise.
 I could turn on Spotify and get on with it.

-During my first two years working from home, I was the lead developer for two branch new applications.
+During my first two years working from home, I was the lead developer for two brand new applications.
 These were built using entirely new technology stacks to me.
 I loved the challenge of it!

 Once the pandemic started, things began to change as everyone was trying, to understand how to work effectively.
 There was a large increase in meetings being scheduled.
 All the meetings were starting to impact our developers getting into the [Zone](https://lifehacker.com/what-is-the-zone-anyway-5920484) and being as productive as possible.
 We've since introduced blocked focus time which has made a significant difference.